feijoes/feijoes/README.md

 Portuguese/Spanish/English

 Hi, I’m Pedro.
-I’ve been coding since I was 14 and am currently working as a software engineer.
-I'm also in my first year at FING Udelar.
+I've been coding since I was 14 and started working as a software engineer at 17.
+Currently, I'm in my first year at FING Udelar

 Feel free to message me on Discord if you'd like to chat.